lougeniaC64/todo-aurelia/README.md

-This is the readme for my first Aurelia app.
+This is the readme for my todo Aurelia app.

 Eventually, this will be a REAN (RethinkDB/Express/Aurelia/Node) app.